adaptivefer/adaptivefer.github.io/index.md

 | VGG16 | 92.23 | 42.75 |
 | ResNET18 | 96.47 | 43.03 |

-We used three different approaches for domain adaptation purpose.
-1. Unsupervised Domain Adaptation using WGAN — WGAN results were not useable.
-So this approach was discontinued.
-2. Semi-supervised Domain Adaptation using CycleGAN.
-3. Feature Space Unsupervised Domain Adaptation.

 | **Specifications** | **WGAN Arch.
 1** | **WGAN Arch.
 2** | **WGAN Arch.
 3** |
 | :--: | :--: | :--: | :--: |